BonnieMcLean/BonnieMcLean.github.io/blog/_posts/2024-03-24-BergenFlam.md

 ![](/assets/img/blog/trains/bestmeal.jpg)

-The meal included whale which is traditional in Norway (the whale hunting is heavily controlled).
-It was lightly smoked and tasted mainly like beef but then with a slight aftertaste of the sea.
+It was mostly fish based (fish soup and a stockfish stew) given the location.
+It also included whale which I'd never had before but they're traditionally hunted in Norway (nowadays the hunting is heavily controlled).
+The whale was lightly smoked and tasted mainly like beef but with a slight aftertaste of the sea.

 ![](/assets/img/blog/trains/whale.jpg)

-I actually enjoyed the lamb cured in aquavit best though, I want to try it myself later.
+It was very nice, they prepared it really well.
+But I actually enjoyed the lamb cured in aquavit that we also had there the best.
+I want to try making it at home myself later.

-And of course Johan got to enjoy some more beer tasting from local breweries.
+And of course Johan got to enjoy some more beer tasting from local breweries 😡

 ![](/assets/img/blog/trains/johan-beer.jpg)

-I had to make do with soda again but at least they put it in a fancy glass for me.
+I made do with soda again but at least they put it in a fancy glass for me this time 🤷‍♀️

 ![](/assets/img/blog/trains/me-lask.jpg)

-For dessert we had the most delicious pudding with cloudberries (called flöterande) and some local cheeses.
+For dessert we had the most delicious pudding with cloudberries (called fløterand) and some local cheeses.

 ![](/assets/img/blog/trains/pudding.jpg)

 ![](/assets/img/blog/trains/cheese.jpg)

 I am sad we missed out on the Fløibanen funicular, we could've added one more train trip to our holiday!🚇 And you get some beautiful views over Bergen from the top.
 But it was raining unfortunately so there was no point.
-Oh well, we'll just have to come back again and stay longer next time!
+We'll just have to come back again another time and stay longer!